• Shopping

 It is dissolved in warm water and poured into various deserts for thickening then.
 These include cheesecakes, jellies, puddings, et cetera.

-The reason why gelatin may not be halal is that it uses pigs parts to be made.
-Even if the gelatin used in various products is made from cow meat or cow parts, it is still not confirmed that a cow is being used for the gelatin meeting.
+The reason why gelatin may not be halal is that it uses pigs parts during the preparation.
+Even if the gelatin used in various products is made from cow meat or cow parts, it is still not confirmed that a cow is being used for the gelatin.

 When a person goes to the grocery store and picks up a packet of marshmallows or Jell-O, the nutrition label will give the ingredients as “gelatin“; it does not specify which animal the gelatin was extracted from.